GIfatahTH/animator/README.md

 If you want to animate many Tween, use `tweenMap` argument (7).
 Is is a Map of String type keys and Tween type values.
 In this case you have to use `builderMap` (8) instead of `builder` (6).

-With `endAnimationListener` (10) argument you can define a VoidCallback to be executed when animation is finished.
+With `endAnimationListener` (9) argument you can define a VoidCallback to be executed when animation is finished.
 For example, it can be used to trigger another animation.

-With `customListener` (11) argument you can define a Function to be called every time the animation value changes.
+With `customListener` (10) argument you can define a Function to be called every time the animation value changes.
 The customListener is provided with an Animation object.

-With `statusListener` (12) argument you can define a Function to be called every time the status of the animation change.
+With `statusListener` (11) argument you can define a Function to be called every time the status of the animation change.
 The customListener is provided with an AnimationStatus, AnimationSetup objects.

-`animateOnRebuild` (13) controls whether the animation is automatically restarted when Animator widget is rebuilt.
+`triggerOnInit` (12) controls whether the animation is automatically started when Animator widget is initialized.
 The default value is true.

-If you want to reset your animation, such as changing your Tween or duration, and want the new setting to be reconsidered when the Animator widget is rebuilt, set the `resetAnimationOnRebuild` (14) argument to true.
+If you want to reset your animation, such as changing your Tween or duration, and want the new setting to be reconsidered when the Animator widget is rebuilt, set the `resetAnimationOnRebuild` (13) argument to true.
 The default value is false.

 `name` is a unique name of your Animator widget.
 It is used to rebuild this widget from your logic classes.